rhaps0dy/IW/README.md

 another directory.
 Then change `ale.cfg`'s recording directory to the new directory, and run.

+In the directories inside `show-screens` there are configuration files and images for painting the newly explored states in each search on the game background.
+Edit the `NUM_EXPARRS` definition in `main.cpp` to re-create.

 ##CMake configuration variables:

 - `OUTPUT_EXPLORE`: whether to output the explored positions in `exparr.txt`.
 Can be displayed with: